-We are pleased to announce that our 3rd and final networking meeting titled “Addressing Global Challenges Together: the Role of Science Diplomacy” will be taking place online for a week from Monday 15th March to Friday 19th March 2021, combining plenary sessions and satellite sessions.
+S4D4C 3rd and final networking meeting titled “Addressing Global Challenges Together: the Role of Science Diplomacy” will be taking place online for a week from Monday 15th March to Friday 19th March 2021.

 S4D4C hosts networking events to facilitate effective and efficient interfaces of European and global science diplomacy actors.
 The first S4D4C networking meeting was held in Madrid in December 2018 and focused on a global perspective based on the reconceptualization of science diplomacy as key to advance in national, regional and global challenges.
 This resulted in the publication of “The Madrid Declaration on Science Diplomacy”, already endorsed by over 150 experts.
 The second S4D4C networking meeting, held in Berlin in October 2019, reviewed the European perspective on science diplomacy, displaying our empirical findings from nine research case studies.
 As a result of both conferences, S4D4C published the policy report “Calling for a systemic change: towards a EU science diplomacy for addressing global challenges“.